Explore this Section

 God and Gold in Late Antiquity (Cambridge: Cambridge University Press, 1998, pb 2011) [hb ISBN 0521594030 - pb ISBN 0521158745].

-[in press] with Mark Chapman, New Approaches in History and Theology to Same-Sex Love and Desire, Genders and Sexualities in History Series (Basingstoke: Palgrave Macmillan, 2018-tbc) [hb, pb and e-book]
+With Mark Chapman, New Approaches in History and Theology to Same-Sex Love and Desire, Genders and Sexualities in History Series (Basingstoke: Palgrave Macmillan, 2018) [hb, pb and e-book]

 With Alex Houen, Martyrdom and Terrorism: Pre-Modern to Contemporary Perspectives (Oxford: Oxford University Press, 2014) [hb ISBN 9780199959853, pb ISBN 9780199959877 and e-book].